MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/05-2-Sequences.md

 ### Task 2: Create a Segment

-1. In the bottom-left corner, select **Sales Insights settings** from the **Change area** menu.
+1. If necessary,in the bottom-left corner, select **Sales Insights settings** from the **Change area** menu.
 2. In the Sales Insights group, select **Global settings.**
 3. In the Sales accelerator sub-group, select the **Work Assignment** tab.